 Upper Ikalukrok Creek (upstream of West Fork Ikalukrok Creek) is a clear water system with fairly good water quality (Weber Scannell and Ott 2006).
 From 2000 to 2002, the pH was near neutral and ranged from 6.5 to 8.1.
 Concentrations of all metals in Upper Ikalukrok Creek are substantially lower than in Ikalukrok Creek downstream of the Cub Creek seep (Figure 31).
 Typically, Ikalukrok Creek above the West Fork confluence is clear, but in 2020 the water was milky with white and orange staining and precipitate on the rocks (Figure 31).
+Water clarity was better in 2021, although heavy precipitation and increased flows may have diluted existing turbidity.

 Figure 31.
-Ikalukrok Creek immediately upstream of West Fork Ikalukrok Creek in 2019 (left) and 2020 (right).
+Ikalukrok Creek immediately upstream of West Fork Ikalukrok Creek in 2020 (left) and 2021 (right).

-In Upper Ikalukrok Creek average chlorophyll-a concentrations from 2000 to 2002 and from 2015 to 2018 were similar.
-Chlorophyll-a concentrations in 2019 and 2020 were very low.
-Throughout the sample time frame, average chlorophyll-a concentration varied from a low of 0.03 mg/m2 (2020) to a high of 3.48 mg/m2 (2002) (Figure 32).
+In Upper Ikalukrok Creek average chlorophyll-a concentrations 2019 - 2021 were very low.
+Concentrations from 2000 to 2002 and from 2015 to 2018 were higher but variable.
+Throughout the sample time frame, average chlorophyll-a concentration ranged from a low of 0.03 mg/m 2 in 2020 to a high of 3.48 mg/m 2 in 2002 (Figure 32).